What are spiders?

 - House spiders

-Are spiders dangerous in FL, KY, MA, OK, TN, or TX?
+Are spiders dangerous in AL, GA, FL, KY, MA, OK, TN, or TX?

 Whether or not a spider is dangerous depends on which species it is.
 Fortunately, most of the spiders living in our area and across the United States are harmless to humans.
 Wolf spiders and house spiders are both examples of nuisance spiders.
 While they are unpleasant to find hiding in your closets, they also won’t cause you any direct harm.